All Episodes

 Now it makes total sense.

-And essentially, there are a bunch of people who are still ticked off that Sharon Angle and Christine O'Donnell got the nominations or won primaries and ran for the Senate, and they're still ticked off that conservatives or Republicans supported them, and they were out there saying, Okay, you think you know how to do it?
+And essentially, there are a bunch of people who are still ticked off that Sharon Angle and Christine O'Donnell got the nominations or won primaries and ran for the Senate.

-Fine, you go get them elected.
+You go get them elected.

-I'm telling you, they can't win, none of them can, instead of getting behind them and trying to help.
+Instead of getting behind them and trying to help.

-And the reason that there is now uh a never-ending refrain of criticism of conservatism is from people who still have or still harbor an anger over Angle and Christine O'Donnell.
+And the reason that there is now a never-ending refrain of criticism of conservatism is from people who still have or still harbor an anger over Angle and Christine O'Donnell.

-And they're still in an I told you so mode.
+And they're still in an I Told You So mode.

-And they're still trying to get even, and they're still trying to say, see, you guys aren't the experts.
+And they're still trying to say, see, you guys aren't the experts.

 You don't know what you're doing.